Wipro Limited (WIT): Major Movement on the Horizon

-Wipro Limited (WIT) is priced at $5.33 after the most recent trading session.
-At the very opening of the session, the stock price was $5.31 and reached a high price of $5.405, prior to closing the session it reached the value of $5.49.
-The stock touched a low price of $5.26.Recently in News on June 16, 2022, ShiftLeft Announces Strategic Investment from and Go-to-Market Partnership with Wipro.
+For the readers interested in the stock health of Wipro Limited (WIT).
+It is currently valued at $5.32.
+When the transactions were called off in the previous session, Stock hit the highs of $5.44, after setting-off with the price of $5.44.
+Company’s stock value dipped to $5.315 during the trading on the day.
+When the trading was stopped its value was $5.45.Recently in News on June 16, 2022, ShiftLeft Announces Strategic Investment from and Go-to-Market Partnership with Wipro.
 Funding from Wipro Ventures is part of a go-to-market partnership to drive ShiftLeft into new markets and verticals.
 You can read further details here

 Wipro Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $9.85 on 01/03/22, with the lowest value was $5.18 for the same time period, recorded on 06/17/22.